-Day 15: Santiago
+Day 15: Santiago Meals: B, D

-This morning transfer to Calama to fly to Chile's capital city, Santiago, a journey of approximately 2 hours and 10 minutes.
+This morning transfer to Calama to fly to Chile's capital city, Santiago.

-This afternoon explores the city on a tour which will allow you to experience its eclectic contrasts.
+This afternoon explore the city on a tour which will allow you to experience its eclectic contrasts.
 Stroll around the Plaza de Armas and the Cathedral to admire the colonial facades, before walking down Ahumada Boulevard, the city's main commercial street.